lukaskollmer/yo/docs/reference.md

 letter = [a-zA-Z_]
 ident  = <letter>(<letter>|<digit>)*
 ```

-A sequence of characters that satisfies the `ident` pattern above and is not a reserved keyword is assumed to be an identifier.
+- A sequence of characters that satisfies the `ident` pattern above and is not a reserved keyword is assumed to be an identifier
+- All identifiers with two leading underscores are reserved and should be considered internal

 <h3 sectionId="yo.lex.operators">Operators and punctuation</h3>